How much can you borrow?

 Local experts

-We pride ourselves on offering smart and fast service.
-90% of our calls are answered within 20 seconds by the team in our Australian-based headquarters.
+We pride ourselves on our service.
+90% of customer calls are answered within 20 seconds by our Australian-based team.

-Hear from our satisfied Tiimely Home customers (formerly Tic:Toc) on Trustpilot.com
+See what satisfied Tiimely Home customers (formerly Tic:Toc) say about us on Trustpilot.com

 Frequently asked questions?